MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8t.md

 3) On the next screen, select from the list of security options for locking and unlocking your phone.
 Tap your selection and follow the on-screen instructions to complete setup.

+*Note*: We recommend using a *Password* (found by tapping *Screen lock type*) and/or the *Fingerprint Scanner* to ensure your collected data and information is secure.

 ## <a name="whichapps"></a>Which Apps Are Needed?